AndreKoscianski/Code_snippets/Simulation/SFML/README.md

-These files contain skeleton code for use with the [SFML library] (https://www.sfml-dev.org/).
+These files contain skeleton code for use with the [SFML library](https://www.sfml-dev.org/).

 Installation of the library varies according to your operating system.
 Note that you need to install the "development" version of the library, which includes Header Files.